RateCity.com.au

 Mark Bristow

 It’s not just alcohol that can affect your car insurance.
-Driving under the influence of drugs is also illegal, and some medications such as sleeping pills, painkillers or cold and flu tablets can influence your driving ability, and which may affect whether your insurer will pay out a claim.
+Driving under the influence of drugs is also illegal, and some medications like sleeping pills, painkillers or cold and flu tablets can influence your driving ability.
+This may affect whether your insurer will pay out a claim after an accident.